NiklasEi/gfi_bevy_talk/slides.md

 # Projects using Bevy

 - hundreds of small games on itch.io [^1]
-- some releases on steam and mobile stores
+- some projects on steam and mobile stores
+- Usage outside of game dev (e.g. CAD)

 <br/>